Updated August 2026

 Why we picked it

 Laneige built this around a proprietary 'blue hyaluronic acid' (a multi-weight HA blend that penetrates multiple skin layers).
-In testing, it produced the highest hydration scores (+11% vs +9% for our top pick) but the texture is slightly heavier — about 70% of testers preferred it for nighttime use specifically.
+Its multi-weight HA blend makes it the richest formula here, but the texture is heavier — better suited to nighttime use.
 For AM use under sunscreen, our top pick performed better.
 For evening hydration that won't leave your face slick, this is excellent.
 The 'hydra-soft' texture absorbs surprisingly fast for the level of moisture it delivers.

 Pros